 The chance of your baby dying or being brain damaged if you have a VBAC is very small (2 in 1000 babies).
 This is no higher than if you were labouring naturally for the first time, but it is higher than if you have an elective repeat caesarean section (1 in 1000 babies).
-However, this has to be balanced against the risks of having a caesarean section (see page 8).
+However, this has to be balanced against the risks to you if you have a caesarean section (see page 8).